-Over the course of several months, community members will work with selected artists' to determine the content, location, and media of each work of art, and decide how this work reflects the unique character of their community.
+During each project community members work with selected artists' and Museum representatives to determine the content, location, and media of each work of art, and decide how this work reflects the unique character of their community.
 Follow Open Spaces on Facebook, attend a community meeting, or contact us for more information on how to become involved.